OpenVPN/terraform-provider-openvpn-cloud/docs/data-sources/network.md

 page_title: "cloudconnexa_network Data Source - terraform-provider-cloudconnexa"
 subcategory: ""
 description: |-
-  Use a cloudconnexa_network data source to read an OpenVPN Cloud network.
+  Use a cloudconnexa_network data source to read an Cloud Connexa network.
 ---

 # cloudconnexa_network (Data Source)

-Use a `cloudconnexa_network` data source to read an OpenVPN Cloud network.
+Use a `cloudconnexa_network` data source to read an Cloud Connexa network.